 Advanced Life Science, Animals, is a standards-based, interdisciplinary science course that integrates biology, chemistry, and microbiology in an agricultural context.
 Students enrolled in this course formulate, design, and carry out animal-based laboratory and field investigations as an essential course component.
 Students investigate key concepts that enable them to understand animal growth, development and physiology as it pertains to agricultural science.
 Counts as a science course.
-Offered years in which the graduation year is an odd year

-5074 Advanced Life Science: Plants / AGRI 109 Year
+5074 Advanced Life Science: Plants / AGRI 109